DIPlib/diplib/changelogs/diplib_next.md

   This makes the function efficient for when isotropic growing is required.
 And the function now has a new float parameter, `distance` that determines how far the regions are grown.

+- Minimum required version of *CMake* is now 3.12.

 ### Bug fixes

 - `dip::PairCorrelation`, `dip::ProbabilisticPairCorrelation`, `dip::Semivariogram`, and `dip::ChordLength`